Skip to main content

 Get involved and support breast cancer awareness

-Many breast cancer organizations sponsor events such as walks, rides and marathons that you can participate in.
-The American Society of Clinical Oncology at Cancer.net shares a list of breast cancer awareness dates that are often tied to events you can participate in.
-These include the National Cancer Prevention Month in February, Women's Health Month in May and of course, National Breast Cancer Awareness Month in October.12
+You can support breast cancer awareness by participating in events like walks, rides and marathons.
+The American Cancer Society shares a list of breast cancer awareness dates that are often tied to events you can participate in.
+These include National Cancer Prevention Month in February, Women's Health Month in May and, of course, National Breast Cancer Awareness Month in October.

-Managing Health & Wellness Costs With the CareCredit Credit Card
+Managing Health and Wellness Costs With the CareCredit Credit Card

-If you are looking for an option to help manage your health & wellness costs, consider financing with the CareCredit credit card.
-The CareCredit credit card can help you pay for the care you want and need and make payments easy to manage.* Apply today and use our Acceptance Locator to find a provider near you that accepts CareCredit.
-Continue your wellness journey by downloading the CareCredit Mobile App to manage your account, find a provider on the go and easily access the Well U hub for more great articles, podcasts and videos.
+If you are looking for an option to help manage your health and wellness costs, consider financing with the CareCredit credit card.
+The CareCredit credit card can help you pay for the care you want and need and make payments easy to manage.** Use our Acceptance Locator to find a provider near you that accepts CareCredit.
+Continue your wellness journey by downloading the CareCredit Mobile App to manage your account, find a provider on the go and easily access the Well U blog for more great articles, podcasts and videos.

 Author Bio